HaloCRM Guides

 Fig 6.
 Filter by assigned agent

 This will control which agent's calendar you will see.
 You will only be able to select the agents whose calendar you can access (determined by agent permissions).
-Simply select the agents you would like to see the calendar of.
-Agents are organised by team, so use the team dropdown to navigate through agents.
+Simply select the agents you would like to see the calendar of, using the team dropdown to navigate through agents.

 From v2.228.1+, you can filter your calendars by Agents with specific qualifications.
 To enable this, head to Configuration > Calendars and Appointments > General Settings, and select "Show the Qualification filter within the calendar".
 When this is enabled an additional dropdown will show allowing you to select a qualification to filter by.